Car Buying Strategies

 Why Buy a 2020 Kia Cadenza?

-Should You Buy a 2020 Kia Cadenza?
+Are You Considering a 2020 Kia Cadenza?
 Here Are Some Reasons For and Against

 Large sedans are a dying breed.
 The 2020 Kia Cadenza is one of that breed.
 So far this year, the Cadenza has seen a slight uptick in sales, but it is nothing of statistical significance.
 The elimination of its base Premium trim level is a reflection of the fact that this line-up - and the segment itself - is enduring a slow and painful death.
 However, the Cadenza does have some good things left on it, and its small uptrend this year shows that Kia might have indeed made some smart changes on its new Cadenza.